 Once you celebrate your new business’s opening, stay current on your taxes, licenses, and other compliance requirements.
 You also need to track your restocking needs and research new locations for future expansion.

 Pros and Cons of Starting a Vending Machine Business

 - Low startup costs.
 Compared to many other business startup ideas, a vending machine business is relatively inexpensive to start.
 New machines can cost between $2,000 and $10,000 to purchase outright, with no office or retail space to rent and low stock levels to maintain.

 - Simple to scale.
 Increasing the size of your business is as straightforward as adding machines and locations.
 But you don’t need to do that until you’re ready, and you can add one or two machines at a time to limit your risk.

 - Difficult to negotiate locations.
-Location is key when it comes to vending machine success, and existing business owners tend to already have a firm foothold in the most lucrative positions.
+Location is critical for vending machine success, and existing business owners tend already to have a firm foothold in the most lucrative positions.

 - Highly competitive.
 If you’re not purchasing an existing business that already has vending machines in prime locations, be prepared to use your negotiation skills and establish yourself in what can be an already saturated market.

 - Maintenance and refilling.
-While vending machines can do a lot of the work themselves – administering refreshments and giving change without human help – you will still need to regularly attend to your machines to make sure you don’t miss out on profits.
+While vending machines can do a lot of the work themselves – administering refreshments and giving change without human help – you will still need to regularly attend to your machines to ensure you don’t miss out on profits.

 What costs should I budget for?